ArielShaw3/arielshaw3/README.md

 # 👋 Hi there!

-I'm Ariel: a developer at Leasecake.
+I'm Robin: a developer at Leasecake.
 My focuses are on leading one of our software teams, full-stack web development, and accounting services.
 Most recently, we launched a tool to generate [ASC 842](https://leasecake.com/asc-842-what-is-it-and-what-exactly-is-changing/) accounting reports.
 I have a ton of interests, but most recently found myself focusing on **software testing**, **AI/ML**, and **ethics in technology**.

 I am always looking to learn and grow as a developer, so please feel free to connect with me and share your thoughts on my work.
 You can also find my personal portfolio at https://rshaw5.github.io/.